 Karsch: From The Sidelines

-Michigan sideline reporter Doug Karsch witnessed the NIU destruction up close, and delivers his takes From The Sidelines.
+Michigan Wolverines football sideline reporter Doug Karsch gives the lowdown, From The Sidelines.

 Here’s Karsch, on…